 When given the choice of only carrying one weapon, let’s say the Glock 19 or a compact crossbow, I bet that many of the readers will choose the pistol in the blink of an eye.
 And they’re not wrong, given that choice; I would probably do the same thing.
 However, one knows that emergency preparedness and long-term survival is about always having a plan B. You have a backup plan already and most of us have even a backup for our initial backup.
 Having access to a bow and a good variety of arrows is a great alternative means of hunting and defense.

 I don’t want to get into a debate about the pros and cons of survival archery.
-I think it is better if we explore the advantages of knowing how to launch projectiles down range without making noise.
+I think it is better if we explore the advantages of knowing how to launch projectiles down range without making a noise.
 We should look at why a bow (regardless its configuration) should be included in your arsenal.

 If you remember summer camp, you should probably remember that archery is a good way to get kids involved in developing their concentration and aiming skills.
-Survival archery, is a good way to get your kids involved into emergency preparedness.
+Survival archery is a good way to get your kids involved in emergency preparedness.
 With the right lessons, kids will learn how to contribute to the defense or the hunting needs of your family.
 Not to mention that it is a great bonding experience.
 One of the few times when you can calmly discuss with them and teach the kids some discipline.

 Survival archery requires commitment and you need to learn about the techniques and equipment options.
 The advantage is that you can practice survival archery even in suburban or urban surroundings without drawing attention to yourself.
 You don’t have the same luxury when using a gun and in many jurisdictions, it is illegal to practice shooting in your backyard.